 A material involved with a reconsideration request will remain available throughout the reconsideration process.
 Materials will not be removed for discriminatory reasons.
 A request for reconsideration of materials may be processed through established procedures found in accompanying administrative regulations.
 Meetings of reconsideration committees may be subject to Public Meetings Law.
 Records regarding reconsideration procedures are subject to Public Records Law.

 [This policy is not intended to cover classroom activities.
-Complaints regarding classroom activities unrelated to materials can be filed using other established district complaint procedures.].
+Complaints regarding classroom activities unrelated to materials can be filed using other established district complaint procedures.]

-The term “instructional material” includes core instructional materials, supplemental materials, andschool library materials made available in , and classroom or school libraries as defined belowlibrary materials.
+The term “instructional material” includes core instructional materials, supplemental materials, and library materials made available in classroom or school libraries as defined below.

 Some materials may fall into more than one of the following categories.
 If there is a question regarding selection or reconsideration, the district administration may select which procedure to use.